Letter from W. H. Auden/C. Kallman to H. W. Henze, January 6, 1959

 • "undretan"deleted by overtyping

-• Following: handwritten, ball pen (blue), Auden, Wystan Hugh
+• Following: handwritten, ballpoint pen (blue), Auden, Wystan Hugh

 • "au""ua" replaced with "au"